A General Framework for the Practical Disintegration of PAC-Bayesian Bounds: Disintegrated PAC-Bayesian theorems

-Our bound has a worse dependence in $\delta$, which is the price we pay for a general result with a divergence.
-Indeed, the main difference with Equation~\eqref{eq:rivasplata} is that our bound involves the Rényi divergence $D_\alpha(\AQ\|\P)$ between the \mbox{prior $\P$} and the posterior $\AQ$.
-In contrast, the term $\ln\tfrac{\AQ(h)}{\P(h)}$ (also involved in the bounds of~\citet{Catoni2007,BlanchardFleuret2007}) can be seen as a ``disintegrated\footnote{We say that the KL-divergence is ``disintegrated'' since the log term is not averaged in contrast to the KL-divergence.} KL-divergence'' depending only on the sampled $h{\sim}\AQ$.
-Overall, from the properties of the Rényi divergence \citep{ErvenHarremos2014}, our bound is expected to be looser.
-However, as we show in our experiment, the divergence term of Equation~\eqref{eq:rivasplata} makes it harder to optimize since it can be subject to a high variance.
-Optimizing our bound with $\D_{\alpha}(\AQ\|\P)$ makes the procedure more stable and efficient which is thus more interesting in practice, allowing us to get better empirical results.
+The term $\ln\!\tfrac{\AQ(h)}{\P(h)}$ (also involved in~\citet{Catoni2007,BlanchardFleuret2007}) can be seen as a ``disintegrated\footnote{We say that the KL divergence is ``disintegrated'' since the log term is not averaged in contrast to the KL divergence.} KL divergence'' depending only on the sampled $h{\sim}\AQ$.
+In contrast, our bound involves the Rényi divergence $D_\alpha(\AQ\|\P)$ between the \mbox{prior $\P$} and the posterior $\AQ$, meaning our bound involves only one term that depends on the sampled hypothesis (the risk): the divergence value is the same whatever the hypothesis.
+Our bound is expected to be looser because of the Rényi divergence~\citep[see][]{VanErvenHarremos2014} and the dependence in $\delta$ (which is worse than Equation~\eqref{eq:rivasplata}).
+Nevertheless, our divergence term is the main advantage of our bound.
+Indeed, as confirmed by our experiments (Section~\ref{sec:expe}), our bound with $\D_{\alpha}(\AQ\|\P)$ makes the learning procedure (in our self-bounding algorithm) more stable and efficient compared to the optimization of Equation~\eqref{eq:rivasplata} with $\ln\tfrac{\AQ(h)}{\P(h)}$ that is subject to high variance.